More and more car manufacturers have begun to take into account the fuel needs of consumers.

 You will find CVTs in car models such as Nissan, Subaru, Toyota and Audi.

 CVTs are also used in power tools like drills and other smaller vehicles like snowmobiles and golf carts.
 The low manufacturing costs of CVTs make them a better alternative to automatic transmissions.

 What is the difference between a manual, automatic and continuously variable transmission?

-The first transmissions to be used in vehicles were standard or manual transmissions.
-Commonly known as stick shifts, these transmissions allowed the driver to manually shift through gears while pushing down the clutch.
-With manual cars the clutch connects and transmits power from the engine to the drive axle and wheels, coming to a complete stop while the clutch still engaged will result in the engine dropping to its minimum speed and stalling.
+The first transmissions used in vehicles were standard or manual.
+These transmissions, commonly known as stick shifts, allowed the driver to manually shift through the gears while pushing down the clutch.
+In manually shifted vehicles, the clutch connects the engine to the drive axle and wheels and transmits power from the engine to the drive axle and wheels, so that the engine pauses while the clutch is still engaged.

 Traditional Automatic Transmissions (AT)